Ideal Morning: 5 Spots to Enjoy Coffee in New York

 Brooklyn Roasting Company is located at 25 Jay Street between John and Plymouth Streets in Dumbo, Brooklyn.

 THE CHIPPED CUP

 This charming small coffee house situated away from the center may not boast of spaciousness, but the lack of space is fully compensated by the attitude and atmosphere, treating customers with perfect Counter Culture coffee and delicious pastries.
 Sometimes, the interior space is filled with local freelancers looking for Wi-Fi, but the courtyard outside offers lovely places to seat in good weather.
 On quiet days, coffee lovers can hide from everyone on vintage chairs and sofas and serenely soak in caffeine.

 The Chipped Cup is located at 3610 Broadway between 148th and 149th streets in Hamilton Heights.

 (photo by PavelK2)

 This lovely place on Windsor Terrace is one of the few coffee offices in the neighborhood, creating a hospitable oasis for freelancers and people tired of the places filled with children.
 This establishment features everything from free Wi-Fi to works of local art and dough donuts, as well as a great the choice of music.
-They don’t roast the coffee grains, but use the beans of Brooklyn Roasting Co and prepare a super-strong black espresso.
+They don’t roast the coffee grains, but use latte, prepared with equal parts of foam and milk, and complement it with fresh cookies, which are b the beans of Brooklyn Roasting Co and prepare a super-strong black espresso.
 If you don’t like it, then the flavor is softened in a latte or cappuccino.
-For a change, try a coffee with milk – an Australian latte, prepared with equal parts of foam and milk, and complement it with fresh cookies, which are baked there every day.
+For a change, try a coffee with milk – an Australianaked there every day.